DynoAbd786-Uni/dissertation/README.md

 - **VTK Files**: Contains full 3D data fields for velocity, pressure, and other variables
 - **Images**: Rendered snapshots of the simulation state
-- **Parameter Files**: Records of simulation parameters
+- **Parameter Files**: Records of simulation parameters and metadata including performance metrics

 The default output location is the `results/` directory, with subdirectories for each simulation run.
+Logs are stored in `results/logs/` and include detailed performance information.

 ## Examples